 1. How are you different from a design agency?

 Unlike a design agency, a freelance designer like me works on a solo basis.
-Clients will enjoy the luxury of having direct contact with me rather than through an account executive who acts as the middleman between the client and designer.
-While agencies may see the client as a number, I am able to dedicate more time and energy to the clients’ works and see you as an individual rather than a number.
+Clients will enjoy the luxury of having direct contact with me rather than through an account executive who acts as the middleman between the client and the designer.
+While agencies may see the client as a number, I am able to dedicate more time and energy to the clients’ works as each client is valuable to me.

 2. Are you cheaper than a design agency?

 3. How are you different from other designers?